TheNewStellW/vmware-operations-guide/content/Dashboards/Chapter 3 - Capacity Dashboards/3.3.6-vm-capacity/_index.md

 For CPU, the CPU Usage counter is used instead of Demand.
 Use the knowledge you learned here to figure out why.

-For disk, it’s showing at the Guest OS partition level.
+For disk, it's showing at the Guest OS partition level.
 There is no overall capacity at VM level because different partitions have different capacity.

 ## Points to Note